 This also means that they are often more leveraged than other ethnic groups.

-I already mentioned this on a side note above, that they get more often loans at higher costs and risks.
+I already mentioned on a side note above that they often get loans at higher costs and risks.

 Another fact is that Hispanic homebuyers make lower down payments (data from 2018).

-The median down payment was 3.5% in contrast to 10% of the general population.
+The median down payment was 3.5%, compared to 10% of the general population.

-The same study shows that 71.6% of Hispanic homebuyers purchased homes with less than 10% down payment in 2018.
+The same study shows 71.6% of Hispanic homebuyers purchased homes with less than a 10% down payment in 2018.

 Hispanic homebuyers were also the youngest in 2018.